 The Fellowship now raises more than $175 million per year – mostly from Christians – and has 2.6 million supporters and advocates.
 Since its founding, The Fellowship has raised more than $3.1 billion for this work.
 The organization has offices in Jerusalem, Chicago, Toronto, and Seoul.

-The Fellowship has provided humanitarian aid to millions of people in more than 25 countries, and its robust communications network – including teaching, television and radio programs, and web contacts – reaches many millions more in some 100 countries each day, creating an enormous groundswell of aid and good will.
+The Fellowship has provided humanitarian aid to millions of people in more than 41 countries, and its robust communications network – including teaching, television and radio programs, and web contacts – reaches many millions more in some 100 countries each day, creating an enormous groundswell of aid and good will.

-Emergency and basic needs in Israel – 637,198 people
+Emergency and basic needs for elderly and Holocaust survivors – more than 180,000 people

-Programs for the elderly (day centers and clubs), help in moving families toward self-sufficiency, programs for women (assistance for poor, abused, and single mothers), professional training for young adults (dental assistants, nurses’ aides), scholarships and training for at-risk children and youth, and aid to minorities in Israel (Christians, Druze, Bedouin).
+Clothing to impoverished and orphaned children for Passover and Rosh Hashanah; food packages and food vouchers year-round as well as for holidays; hot meals for needy school children; backpacks and school supplies; help in moving families toward self-sufficiency; programs for women (assistance for poor, abused, and single mothers); professional training for young adults (dental assistants, nurses’ aides); scholarships and training for at-risk children and youth; and aid to minorities in Israel (Christians, Druze, Bedouin)

-Security-related emergency needs – 300,112 people
+Security-related emergency needs – more than 800,000 people

-Immigration and resettlement – 194,697 people
+Immigration and resettlement – more than 15,000 people

 Rabbi Eckstein has become the leading international voice teaching on the Jewish roots of Christianity to Christians and deepening their bonds with Israel.